 “When she ain’t listenin’.”

-“I’m listening, but when it’s too good to be true –”
+“I’m listenin’, but when it’s too good to be true –”

 He sighed heavily.
 “I did.
 Didn’t even think about that shit.
 Just straight did it.”

-His presence was so substantial at times she expected to be able to reach out and push against the otherwise invisible forcefield that was his mood.
-This time there was an absence of that energy as if it had withdrawn on its own.
+In comparison, his presence was so substantial at times she expected to be able to reach out and push against the otherwise invisible forcefield that was his mood.
+This time that energy was absent as if it had withdrawn on its own.
 In reality, Miguel wanted to eliminate any influence he might have over what she had to say.
 So he simply clasped his right hand over his left, the rosary over the bones and the secrets they concealed while resting his elbows on his knees.

 She perked a brow and canted her head off to the side to watch him.
 The gears were definitely turning behind those marvelous brown eyes of his.
 “Miguel, just ask me, whatever it is.
 You don’t have to sit there and fuckin’ wonder about shit.
 You can just ask and I’ll tell you.”

-Miguel was inadvertently teaching the fast paced Gemini patience and stillness the more time they spent together.
+Miguel was inadvertently teaching the fast-paced Gemini patience and stillness the more time they spent together.
 He sighed as he went about considering the best way to frame whatever it was he wanted to ask.
-So without prodding or rushing him, she waited silently.
+So without prodding or rushing him, she relented and waited silently.

 “What do you pray for, querida?”